Parrotfeather

 • Dense infestations can impede the movement of boats, damage equipment, and clog drainage ditches.

-What to do if you spot it: You can report any Parrotweed sighting by clicking here.
+What to do if you spot it: You can report any parrotweed sighting by visiting our reporting page.

 DO: